 In his private sector practice, Mr. Tull advises and trains leaders and teams responsible for mission-critical business transformations.
 With 20 years of professional experience designing and delivering highly tailored workshops, Mr. Tull has worked across a diverse range of international business sectors, including energy, technology, finance, pharmaceuticals, professional sports and food production/distribution.
 Mr. Tull partners with, advises and coaches top-level executives and their teams to help implement strategies for communication, effective consensus building, high-impact mergers and sustainable dispute resolution.

-In his public sector practice, Mr. Tull has advised and trained top-level government officials in over 70 countries.
-He has provided leadership-level support on national conflicts in Bolivia, Guyana, Paraguay, Venezuela and Colombia.
+In his public sector practice, he has provided leadership-level support on national conflicts in Bolivia, Colombia, Guyana, Nicaragua, Paraguay, Venezuela and the Middle East.
 In addition, Mr. Tull has advised and developed trainings for a wide range of public sector groups, such as OXFAM, Mercy Corps International, Indonesia’s Ministry of Trade, El Salvador’s Ministry of Education, and many of Canada’s First Nations Communities.
 Mr. Tull has developed lasting relationships with many branches of the United Nations, working extensively with the World Health Organization, World Food Program, Food and Agriculture Organization, International Fund for Agricultural Development, United Nations Development Programme, Office for the Coordination of Humanitarian Affairs and the United Nations Children’s Fund in their offices throughout the world.

 Recent projects include the successful mediation of a decades-long $135 million dispute between a South American country and two European companies; skills-training for mid-career officials from both sides in the Middle East conflict; and the delivery of an executive education course for military leaders from 20 countries around the globe.

-Mr. Tull’s academic teaching experience includes leading courses at Harvard Law School, Harvard Medical School, Harvard School of Education, Harvard’s Kennedy School of Government, Brandeis University and Cambridge College, as well as his son’s elementary school in Somerville, Mass.
+Mr. Tull’s academic teaching experience includes leading courses at Harvard Law School, Harvard Medical School, Harvard School of Education, Harvard’s Kennedy School of Government, Brandeis University and Cambridge College.

 Preceding his time at CMPartners, Mr. Tull worked closely with Prof. Roger Fisher, author of the seminal work Getting to YES, at the Conflict Management Group for nearly a decade.
 Prior to that, Mr. Tull spent five years living in Central and South America as an International Partner with Habitat for Humanity working in indigenous villages.
-His interest in negotiation theory was made very personal in Nicaragua when he was held hostage by Recompa guerrillas and negotiated his own release and that of his colleagues.
+His interest in negotiation theory was made very personal in Nicaragua when he was held hostage by Recompa guerrillas and negotiated his own release.